Firer/On-The-Beach-Coding-Exercise/README.md

 * Having the code run on a remote system means an annoying number of commits during testing and debugging
 * Jobs should have a "run" member function that checks all dependencies are resolved (have been run), runs the job if they are, and throws an error if not.
 It then sets a member variable to demonstrate the job has finished
 * Make a JobSequence class with a member variable of an array containing the Jobs to sequence, and member functions to sequence it
+* Look for jobs without dependencies and sequence them first.
+Not strictly necessary, but could be a performance gain for large, complex job lists